Cybvr/QRTraffic/README.md

 # QRTraffic

-QRTraffic is an all-in-one platform for QR code generation, management, and analytics.
+http://QRTraffic.com is an all-in-one platform for QR code generation, management, and analytics.
 Our mission is to help businesses bridge the gap between physical and digital marketing through innovative QR code solutions.

 ## Features